PyCav/server/server_setup_guide.md

 	```

 4. This next step sets up the image that Docker containers will use.
 This step can be customised to meet your needs.
 Docker images are images that are used to create containers with specific software installed.
-	To install the PyCav docker image (recommended) run the following command (note this is a large download several GBs in size and may take some time to complete)
+	To install the PyCav docker image (recommended) you should run the following command (note this is a large download several GBs in size and may take some time to complete).

 	```bash
 	docker pull jordanosborn/pycav
 	```

-	If you need to customise what libraries are installed you can edit the Dockerfile and build the image yourself by following the steps below making sure to name your image by replacing [image] with the name you wish to use (note build will download several GBs of data and will then build the image this may take a long time)
+	If you need to customise what libraries are installed you can edit the Dockerfile and build the image yourself by following the steps below making sure to name your image by replacing **[image]** with the name you wish to use (note build will download several GBs of data and will then build the image this may take a long time).

 	```bash
 	git clone https://github.com/PyCav/jupyterhub.git /home/public/Dockerfile